 Writing for children might represent a fantastic journey for you, but never forget that publishing is a business.
 The more you can learn about the industry, the better you can navigate your way to life as a published author.
 Knowledge is empowering.

-During this seven-week course at CCCC, students will develop and begin writing a manuscript for a children’s book during our classwork workshop periods.
+During this eight-week course at CCCC, students will develop and begin writing a manuscript for a children’s book during our classwork workshop periods.
 Additionally, we discuss the business of writing for children, including how to identify publishers, how to write a query and synopsis, and how to market your work.

 Writing for Young Audiences is offered as part of CCCC’s Creative Writing Program.